Helping Kids Thrive Drive

 It’s easy to feel down about the state of the world these days . . .
 COVID-19, fires, racial injustice, politics . . . but if you look closely, you’ll notice there are people quietly yet fiercely working to help those who need it the most.
 How do we THRIVE individually and as a community during this chaotic time?

 One of the simplest ways to THRIVE is to acknowledge our own fears and insecurities and then think of one simple thing we can do for another person today to make someone else’s life a little bit better.
 “Your life is not about you.
 It’s about the people you serve.”
-Neale Donald Walsch.
+This is a quote by Neale Donald Walsch that, to me, sums up the best way to get ourselves out of depressive feelings!

-Here are two organizations who are helping others THRIVE every single day.
+Here are three organizations that are helping others THRIVE every single day.

-CASA (Court Appointed Special Advocates) of Los Angeles mobilizes community volunteers to advocate for children who have experienced abuse and neglect.
+CASA (Court Appointed Special Advocates) of Los Angeles is a wonderful organization that mobilizes community volunteers to advocate for children who have experienced abuse and neglect.

 Martin Luther King Jr. Toiletries Drive